vpavel04/db-repository/README.md

 db.use(mongoDbRepo.init());

-// define new class that works with IRepository interface DbTest extends db.IDbObject {
+// define new type that works with IRepository interface DbTest extends db.IDbObject {
     test: string;
 }